Javier Gil (footballer)

 Javier Gil Puche (born 3 May 2006) is a Spanish professional footballer who plays as a defender for club Juventus Next Gen.

 Club career

 As a youth player, he joined the youth academy of Spanish side Real Murcia.
 In 2021, he joined the youth academy of Spanish side Alavés.
-In 2023, he joined the youth academy of Italian Serie A side Juventus.
+In 2023, he joined the youth academy of Serie A side Juventus.
 On 30 September 2024, Gil made his debut for Juventus Next Gen—the reserve team of Juventus.
 In October, he was first called-up to the first team by head coach Thiago Motta for a Serie A match against Parma.
 In February 2025, he renewed his contract with Juventus until June 2028.

 International career

 He is a Spain youth international.
 On 12 October 2024, he debuted for a Spain national under-19 football team during a 3–2 win over the Norway national under-19 football team.

 Style of play

 Gil is a 1.91m-tall central defender.
 He is left-footed.
 He is known for his strength.
 He is also known for his technical ability.